pszponder/dotfiles/docs/chezmoi.md

 Now, to apply the dotfiles using **chezmoi**, use `chezmoi apply`

+## Making edits to dotfiles

+**NOTE**: If you want to make changes to files managed by chezmoi, make sure to make the changes from within the chezmoi repo (`chezmoi cd`)

 ## Commonly Used Chezmoi Commands

 - **chezmoi doctor** - View health / status of chezmoi application